yibo-huang/tigon/README.md

 ./scripts/run.sh COMPILE_SYNC 8 # 8 is the number of VMs
 ```

-## Hello-World Example for Kick-the-tires DDL
+## Hello-World Example for Kick-the-tires Deadline
 The command below runs Tigon with TPC-C as the workload.
 ```bash
 # example command to run TPC-C